CDRT/docs/bios/settings/thinkpad/power.md

 4. Weekly Event - the system will turn on every week on the specified day and time.
 5. User Defined - this option enables ‘User Defined Alarm’ group of settings.

 **Note**.
+Wake up will only occur on AC power.
 Values for the ‘Wake Up on Alarm’ group of settings can be overwritten by the operating system.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
    |:---|:---|:---|:---|